 Commentary – five minute read

-As well as responding to the challenges of coronavirus over the last two years, we’ve also been moving ahead on some planned improvements.
-For a while now, the majority of our GCSEs, A Levels and Cambridge Nationals exam scripts have moved to being marked on-screen, and now it’s the turn of Cambridge Technicals.
+As well as responding to the challenges of coronavirus over the last two years, we’ve also been moving ahead with some planned improvements.
+The majority of our GCSEs, A Levels and Cambridge Nationals exam scripts are marked on-screen, and now it’s the turn of Cambridge Technicals.
 I therefore wanted to let you know what we’re doing and what it means for schools and colleges offering our Cambridge Technicals (2016) exams.

 Scripts can be marked either ‘traditionally’ or ‘on screen’.
 In traditional marking, scripts are sent to examiners who mark the hard copy and return marks and scripts, separately, to OCR.
 In on-screen marking, scripts are scanned and sent to examiners electronically.
 They are then marked by examiners on their computer screens using our on-screen marking system.
 Moving to on-screen marking allows us to allocate scripts to examiners and monitor progress more efficiently as well as reduce the amount of travelling a script has to do.

-The biggest change you’ll see will be hard-copy attendance lists, which we know you’ve been asking for!
-Currently, all attendance lists have to be submitted online via Interchange.
-However, if you have candidates taking either Level 3 Business Unit 1 or Level 3 Digital Media Unit 2, we’ll send you a paper attendance list for you to return with your scripts – there won’t be an online attendance list.
-We’ll send the attendance lists with your script return labels.
+The biggest change is hardcopy attendance lists.
+Currently, most attendance lists have to be submitted online via Interchange.
+However, if you have candidates taking the units above this summer, we’ll send you a paper attendance register for you to return with your scripts – there won’t be an online attendance list.
+We’ll send the attendance registers with your script return labels.
 As for GCSEs and A Levels, you must amend the attendance register to include those candidates who have been entered late or do not have an entry.

-In order to track the question papers securely, we’ll be adding barcodes to the question papers but you probably won’t notice much of a difference other than this.
-However, it will be even more important than ever to make sure the current instructions to use black pen and avoid correcting fluid are followed since papers will now be scanned.
+In order to track the question papers securely, barcodes are added to the question papers, but you probably won’t notice much of a difference other than this.
+However, it will be even more important than ever to make sure the instructions to use black pen and avoid correcting fluid are followed since papers will now be scanned.

 There will be no changes to the way you receive results or for any of our post-results services – you still submit your requests via the online form on our website.